Building your first MVP - Part 1

 And a plethora of other metrics which are solely for the specific use case of the MVP in question.

 Why are metrics important

 Whilst I thought of pointing out some of the metrics in detail, I decided to take a different approach.
-The main reason for metrics is for taking data driven decisions.
+The main reason for metrics is for taking data-driven decisions.
 Some creators will take their ideas as being successful for granted.
 Often implying that they are always “right”.
 Unfortunately, in most cases, they are not.
-You need a tool which allows you to make decisions completely impartially.
+You need a tool that allows you to make decisions completely impartially.
 This will decide upon any further progress of your MVP.
 This is why one of the ideas behind MVP, as a tool, is “validate, don’t guess”!

 As simply as I can say it: Time spent not being present in the market, equals to wasted time.